<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </strong>AI won&#8217;t make you a better marketer.
 But when used correctly, it will give you the time and insights to become one.</p>

-<p><strong>Check back for Part 2 — </strong><strong>Beyond the Hype: What AI Can (and Can&#8217;t) Do for Your Marketing</strong></p>
+<p><strong>Check back for <a href="https://www.fahouryink.com/what-ai-can-and-cant-do-for-your-marketing/">Part 2</a> — </strong><strong>Beyond the Hype: What AI Can (and Can&#8217;t) Do for Your Marketing</strong></p>

 <p>The post <a href="https://www.fahouryink.com/ai-marketing-for-small-businesses-stop-being-intimidated-start-getting-results/">AI Marketing for Small Businesses: Stop Being Intimidated, Start Getting Results</a> appeared first on <a href="https://www.fahouryink.com">FahouryInk</a>.</p>